 You can book online using your miles if you’re looking to fly British Airways, Qantas, Qatar Airways and a few other airline partners.
 Otherwise, contact the (usually excellent) call centre for the region, which happens to be in Fiji.

 From Australia, you can call them on (02) 9101 1948, selecting Option 2 for award travel.

 AAdvantage miles are great to consider if you want an extra source of points in addition to a credit card (or if you can’t apply for one).
 Anyone with an account can simply buy the number of miles needed and use them for great-value flights.
 Better yet, AAdvantage awards are quite reasonably-priced.

-With a Business Class flight from Australia to Europe pricing at a flat 85,000 miles – and an annual purchase limit of 200,000 miles per account – a couple can buy enough miles for a return trip.
+With a Business Class flight from Australia to Europe pricing at a flat 85,000 miles – and an annual purchase limit of 200,000 miles per account – a couple can buy enough miles for a return trip (when there are bonus points offers).
 Happy days!